BramVanRensbergen/imdb-scraper-prototype/README.md

 You can do also input your exported IMDb ratings, in which case your own rating is included in the statistics.

+See [sampleOutput.html](sampleOutput.html to get an idea of the output you will get.

 Note that the lookup happens synchronously, so this may not work if you look up a large amount of ratings at once.
 I'll try to get around to looking them up asynchronously...